Close

 Offshore UK Marine Protected Areas

-In 2020, Blue Marine and its coalition partners were successful in influencing the government over the management of offshore marine protected areas, the biggest marine conservation prize in Europe.
+In 2020, Blue Marine and its coalition partners were successful in influencing the government over the management of offshore MPAs, the biggest marine conservation prize in Europe.
 Greenpeace dropped rocks on the Dogger Bank to stop trawling and dredging.
-Simultaneously, Blue Marine threatened the government with legal action for failing to comply with the Habitats Regulations which say fishing should be either limited or excluded in protected areas.
-In January 2021, the Government announced that trawling and dredging will be banned from 14,030 sq. kilometres of UK waters, including the Dogger Bank.
-Blue Marine is working to ensure that this ban is implemented and that other offshore marine protected areas can get the same level of protection.
+Simultaneously, Blue Marine threatened the UK government with legal action for failing to comply with the Habitats Regulations, which say that fishing should either be limited or excluded in protected areas.

 Underwater photos of Dogger Bank credited to Stichting Natuurbeelden